JiraJedi/jirajedi.github.io/_posts/show-sum-estimate-of-epic-children.md

     <img src="/assets/images/automationSection1.png"
          alt="Automation Section 1">
 </figure>
+**Step1: Define your automation trigger**
-We can use any desired trigger but for the purpose of limiting how often I want this automation to occur, I've set it to trigger whenever work i
+We can use any desired trigger but for the purpose of limiting how often I want this automation to occur, I've set it to trigger whenever work is logged.

+**Step 2: Exclude Issue Types**
+Set the issue

 ### Calculate Totals
 This is where our newly created fields come in.